-Reflecting the high regard the school, universities and employers place on students being able to study a modern foreign language to at least GCSE level, we allocate all students capable of achieving a pass in GCSE French, German or Spanish to take a language as one of their choices.
+Reflecting the high regard the school, universities and employers place students being able to study a modern foreign language to at least GCSE level, we allocate all students capable of achieving a pass in the following languages:

+- GCSE French

+- GCSE German or

+- GCSE Spanish to take a language as one of their choices.

 Should students not be allocated to a language, they are still welcome to choose it.
 For students wishing to take a second language, they are able to do this by selecting a twilight option which will take place for 2 hours after school throughout Years 10 and 11.

+Students not studying a language, may choose from the following:

+- GCSE Business

-For students not studying a language, they may choose: GCSE Business, GCSE Media Studies or WJEC Hospitality and Catering.
-(WJEC is a GCSE equivalent.)
-WJEC Hospitality and Catering cannot be picked in any other option block.
-However, if you did not select GCSE Media Studies or GCSE Business under the language option, it is available as an option subject.
+- GCSE Media Studies or

+- WJEC Hospitality & Catering (WJEC is a GCSE equivalent)

+WJEC Hospitality & Catering cannot be picked in any other option block.

+However, if you did not select GCSE Media Studies or GCSE Business under the language option, it is available as an option subject in a different block.

-Two remaining options
+Your 2 remaining options

-For students studying a modern foreign language, they are able to select two further subjects from the list on p.7 (excluding WJEC Hospitality and Catering).
-We would recommend History or Geography in order to achieve the EBacc.
+For students studying a modern foreign language, they are able to select 2 further subjects.

+We would recommend:

+- History or - Geography (in order to achieve the EBacc, for further information see pg 11)

-For students not studying a language, in order to maintain an academic breadth, one of their remaining choices must be either: Computer Science, History or Geography.
-Students then have a free choice from the subjects on p.7 for their final option (excluding WJEC Hospitality and Catering).
+For students not studying a language, in order to maintain an academic breadth, one of their remaining choices must be either History or Geography.
+Students then have a free choice from the subjects for their final option.
+In addition to the core curriculum, the list of our broad ranging option subjects are below: